Modal and non modal G codes

-This is what G codes are active when you turn on the control.
+These are the G codes that are active when you turn on the control.
 Wake Up State, not to be confused with getting out of bed with a steaming hangover after a night on the piss.

-This wake up state cannot be guaranteed as you can change this state by parameter.
+This wake up state cannot be guaranteed as you can change this state by parameters.

 There is also a parameter which controls what happens when you press the reset button.
 So for example pressing reset may cancel a canned cycle.
 (Or not).

 You press reset.

 When you first turn on your machine (Wake Up State)

 You read an M30 at the end of a program.

 These are not actually called modal but the same applies once you start the spindle (M3) you do not need to write it again until you want to stop or reverse it.
 M4 will start the spindle in reverse CCW.
 M5 will stop spindle.